Hyperfoil/parse/README.md

 ## Rules
 The library was created as a java utility but also supports `yaml` or `json` rule definitions with `javascript` taking the place of `java` code.

-There are a collection of default rules in `resources/defaultRules.yaml` which are loaded when `--rules` are not specified and act as example rules.
+There are a collection of default rules in `resources/defaultRules.yaml` which are loaded unless `--disableDefault` is used.
 There is also `resources/filerule-schema.json` to use with the vscode Red Hat yaml plugin to validate any rule files.

 Each rule works in 3 phases